GaelVaroquaux/website/content/science/2020_scientific_highlights.rst

 ======================================================

 :date: 2021-1-5
-:tags: science, research, machine learning, health, covid19, statistics
+:tags: science, research, machine learning, health, covid19, statistics, yearly report

 The year 2020 has undoubtedly been interesting: the covid19 pandemic stroke while I was on a work sabbatical in Montréal, at the `MNI